ShubhamM-15/RPI_NAS/README.md

 NOTE:
 Be very carefull while adding run.sh to rc.local as run.sh is running in a loop that restarts system after consecutive failures.
 Also this run needs to be decoupled from rc.local as this might block the bootup process and render pi unaccessible.
+Make sure run.sh has executable premissions, if not use chmod 777 on it.

 nohup command >/dev/null 2>&1 &